 - Fixed Wireless – If you live in areas not covered by the cable company, municipal fiber, or the old school telephone company, then you may get Internet for your home via a special wireless antenna.
 This is typically slower than a Wired connection into your home.

-- Gateway – A single device that contains both a modem and a router.
-Read details
+- Gateway – A single device that contains both a modem and a WiFi router.

-- Router – The device in a home that connects multiple network devices to a modem and balances loads between multiple network devices.
-You can connect to the router in one of two ways:
+- WiFi Router (or newer Mesh WiFi) – The device in a home that connects multiple network devices to a modem and balances loads between multiple network devices.
+You can connect your devices to the router in one of two ways: